-Veteran teachers share 10 strategies to avoid classroom burnout.
+Veteran NEA members shared 10 strategies to help you avoid classroom burnout.

 2. Try to go to a workshop once each semester.
 Even though it is a lot of work to be out of the classroom, you need a chance to recharge professionally.
 Always try to remember why you entered the profession.
 You likely thought you could make a difference in someone’s life.
 Investing in your own professional development will help you remain positive about what you do.
 Your positive attitude communicates to your students how much you care.